TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 Your ability to access and use the Sites remains in effect until terminated in accordance with these Terms of Use.
 You agree that Wayfair, in its sole discretion, may terminate your account and your use of the Sites and may remove and delete your User Content if Wayfair believes that you have violated or acted inconsistently with these Terms of Use or for any other reason.
 Wayfair also may in its sole discretion and at any time discontinue providing the Sites, or any part thereof, with or without notice.
 You agree that any termination of your access to the Sites may be effected without prior notice and you acknowledge and agree that Wayfair may bar any further access to the Sites.
 Further, you agree that Wayfair will not be liable to you or any third-party for any termination of access to the Sites.

-You may terminate your account by sending a letter stating your intention to Wayfair LLC, 177 Huntington Avenue, Boston MA 02119 Att:Service or an email to service@Wayfair.com, with the subject line "Termination Request".
+You may terminate your account by sending a letter stating your intention to Wayfair LLC, 177 Huntington Avenue, Suite 6000, Boston, MA 02115 Att:Service or an email to service@Wayfair.com, with the subject line "Termination Request".

 The provisions of the Intellectual Property Rights, User-Generated Content, Acceptable Use Policy, Disclaimer of Warranties, Indemnity, Limitation of Liability, Legal Dispute sections, together with and any other rights and obligations which by their nature are reasonably intended to survive such termination, will survive any termination of these Terms of Use.